(13th Annual Gettysburg Banquet of the J.E.B. Stuart Camp, SCV, Philadelphia)

 Any benefits that may have accrued to the black population of America from the war were incidental to the interests of the ruling elements of the North.
 There is no treasury of righteousness there.
 Overwhelmingly, the Yankees despised and used the black people.
 The North never did anything before, during, or after the war for the primary purpose of helping the black people.

-One of the bad historians that I have described whines that somehow, even though he and other brilliant experts have declared the truth over and over, people still continue to admire the Confederacy.
+One of the bad historians that I have described whines that somehow, even though he and other brilliant experts have declared the truth over and over, yet people still continue to admire the Confederacy.
 Why they still write novels and songs about Lee, and even about his horse!
 Why doesn’t anybody write about Grant and his men like that?
 It must be because so many of us poor deluded fools still believe in that Lost Cause.

 Here is our great advantage.
 Our Confederate ancestors are truly admirable, and decent people all over the world know it.
-We need to to defend them.
+We need to defend them.
 I hope you will join us in the counter-attack.